bgoonz/gists-revamp/by-extension/markdown/free-4-dev.md.md

 - [codescene.io](https://codescene.io/) - CodeScene prioritizes technical debt based on how the developers work with the code and visualizes organizational factors like team coupling and system mastery.
 Free for Open Source.
 - [coveralls.io](https://coveralls.io/) — Display test coverage reports, free for Open Source
 - [dareboost](https://dareboost.com) - 5 free analysis report for web performance, accessibility, security each month
 - [deepcode.ai](https://www.deepcode.ai) — DeepCode finds bugs, security vulnerabilities, performance and API issues based on AI.
-DeepCode’s speed of analysis allow us to analyse your code in real time and deliver results when you hit the save button in your IDE.
+DeepCode's speed of analysis allow us to analyse your code in real time and deliver results when you hit the save button in your IDE.
 Supported languages are Java, C/C++, JavaScript, Python, and TypeScript.
 Integrations with GitHub, BitBucket and Gitlab.
 Free for open source and private repos, free up to 30 developers.
 - [deepscan.io](https://deepscan.io) — Advanced static analysis for automatically finding runtime errors in JavaScript code, free for Open Source
 - [DeepSource](https://deepsource.io/) - DeepSource continuously analyzes source code changes, finds and fixes issues categorized under security, performance, anti-patterns, bug-risks, documentation and style.
 Native integration with GitHub, GitLab and Bitbucket.
-- [eversql.com](https://www.eversql.com/) — EverSQL - The \#1 platform for database optimization.
+- [eversql.com](https://www.eversql.com/) — EverSQL - The #1 platform for database optimization.
 Gain critical insights into your database and SQL queries, auto-magically.
 - [gerrithub.io](https://review.gerrithub.io/) — Gerrit code review for GitHub repositories for free
 - [gocover.io](https://gocover.io/) — Code coverage for any [Go](https://golang.org/) package
 - [goreportcard.com](https://goreportcard.com/) — Code Quality for Go projects, free for Open Source
 - [gtmetrix.com](https://gtmetrix.com/) — Reports and thorough recommendations to optimize websites
-- [holistic.dev](https://holistic.dev/) - The \#1 static code analyzer for Postgresql optimization.
+- [holistic.dev](https://holistic.dev/) - The #1 static code analyzer for Postgresql optimization.
 Performance, security, and architect database issues automatic detection service
 - [houndci.com](https://houndci.com/) — Comments on GitHub commits about code quality, free for Open Source
 - [Imgbot](https://github.com/marketplace/imgbot) — Imgbot is a friendly robot that optimizes your images and saves you time.
 Optimized images mean smaller file sizes without sacrificing quality.
-It’s free for open source.
+It's free for open source.
 - [Kritika](https://kritika.io/) — Static Code Analysis for Perl with integration for GitHub.
 Free for unlimited public repositories.
 - [resmush.it](https://resmush.it) — reSmush.it is a FREE API that provides image optimization. reSmush.it has been implemented on the most common CMS such as Wordpress, Drupal or Magento. reSmush.it is the most used image optimization API with more than 7 billions images already treated, and is still Free of charge.
 - [insight.sensiolabs.com](https://insight.sensiolabs.com/) — Code Quality for PHP/Symfony projects, free for Open Source
-- [lgtm.com](https://lgtm.com) — Continuous security analysis for Java, Python, JavaScript, TypeScript, C\#, C and C++, free for Open Source
+- [lgtm.com](https://lgtm.com) — Continuous security analysis for Java, Python, JavaScript, TypeScript, C#, C and C++, free for Open Source
 - [reviewable.io](https://reviewable.io/) — Code review for GitHub repositories, free for public or personal repos
 - [parsers.dev](https://parsers.dev/) - Abstract syntax tree parsers and intermediate representation compilers as a service
-- [scan.coverity.com](https://scan.coverity.com/) — Static code analysis for Java, C/C++, C\# and JavaScript, free for Open Source
+- [scan.coverity.com](https://scan.coverity.com/) — Static code analysis for Java, C/C++, C# and JavaScript, free for Open Source
 - [scrutinizer-ci.com](https://scrutinizer-ci.com/) — Continuous inspection platform, free for Open Source
 - [shields.io](https://shields.io) — Quality metadata badges for open source projects
 - [Sider](https://sider.review) — Code review platform for many languages.
 Supports integration with GitHub.
 Free for public repositories with unlimited users.
-- [sonarcloud.io](https://sonarcloud.io) — Automated source code analysis for Java, JavaScript, C/C++, C\#, VB.NET, PHP, Objective-C, Swift, Python, Groovy and even more languages, free for Open Source
+- [sonarcloud.io](https://sonarcloud.io) — Automated source code analysis for Java, JavaScript, C/C++, C#, VB.NET, PHP, Objective-C, Swift, Python, Groovy and even more languages, free for Open Source
 - [SourceLevel](https://sourcelevel.io/) — Automated Code Review and Team Analytics.
 Free for Open Source and organizations up to 5 collaborators.
 - [Typo CI](https://github.com/marketplace/typo-ci) — Typo CI reviews your Pull Requests and commits for spelling mistakes, free for Open Source.
 - [webceo.com](https://www.webceo.com/) — SEO tools but with also code verifications and different type of advices